Jeff Henkel Photography

-Erin Murray is passionate about multi-generational stories with a delicious femme center (I've written this sentence in so many ways, this is true today.
-In short: I like a lot of stuff, but yeah I would probably never direct Hurlyburly).
-Though based in Seattle and Chicago, her work has been seen across the Northern Hemisphere.
+Erin Murray (she/her) is passionate about multi-generational stories with a delicious femme center.
+Based in Seattle and Chicago, her work has been seen across the Northern Hemisphere.

 Recent credits includes the world premiere of an immersive theatre event Last Days of the Tsars produced by Witness at Stimson-Green Mansion, the Seattle premiere of Annie Baker's John (ArtsWest), Jaclyn Backhaus’ You On the Moors Now (Seattle University), and reviving her 2018 professional premiere of Scott Kaiser's Shakespeare’s Other Women (Island Shakespeare Festival).
 Favorite productions include Anne Washburn's The Internationalist (Steppenwolf Garage), the Irish premiere of Hedwig and the Angry Inch (Pride Festival, Dublin Fringe, Project Arts Centre; Winner of Best Production at the Spiegeltent), the world premiere of Ariel Zetina's Pink Milk: a magical tragedy loosely based on the life of Alan Turing (Executive Producer; NYFringe and Chicago Fringe Festival; named Top 5 New Chicago Plays 2012 by New City Stages), and the Chicago premiere of Suzanne Heathcote's I Saw My Neighbor on the Train and I Didn’t Even Smile (Redtwist Theatre, Jeff Nomination for Best Supporting Actress).

 Adaptation credits include creating bilingual Shakespeare productions of The Taming of the Shrew/ La Fierecilla Domada (2017) and Twelfth Night/ Duodécima Noche (2018) with Seattle Latinx Artivist Ana Maria Campoy for Seattle Shakespeare Company's statewide tour.
-The productions featured racially diverse casts possessing various levels of Spanish speaking proficiency and together the productions were seen by over 16,000 people.
-In 2018, Erin adapted Henrik Ibsen’s Ghosts through the lens of race and class while focusing specifically on the white feminism embodied in the character arc of Helen Alving.
-Erin will adapt Cyrano de Bergerac for Island Shakespeare Festival in 2020 with a non-binary actor in the titular role to explore the themes of Otherness in society and the military.
+The productions featured racially diverse casts possessing various levels of Spanish language proficiency and together the productions were seen by over 16,000 people.
+In 2018, Erin adapted Henrik Ibsen’s Ghosts through the lens of race and class while focusing specifically on the white feminism embodied by the character Helen Alving.
+In 2021, Erin will adapt Edmond Rostand's Cyrano de Bergerac for Island Shakespeare Festival with a non-binary actor in the titular role to explore the themes of otherness and activism.